Niels-Bohr-Institute-XNS-StructBiophys/Marbles/README.md

 This command will show all the possible options and mandatory inputs.

 ## Contacts
 For bug reports, issues and whatnot contact simone.orioli[at]nbi.ku.dk.

 ## Aknowledgments
-Thanks to Nicholas Skar Gisline and Søren Kynde for writing part of the routines in the code, Martin Nors Pedersen for useful comments and suggestions and Nordforsk Fund for funding.
+Thanks to N. Skar-Gislinge and S. A. R. Kynde for writing part of the routines in the code, M. N. Pedersen for useful comments and suggestions and Nordforsk Fund for funding.